mrobbert/go_pbspro/README.md

-# Golang library of PBSPro
+# Golang library of OpenPBS

 **This is not an official Paratera product**

-This is a thin Go wrapper around the C library (libpbs) for the [PBSPro resource manager]
+This is a thin Go wrapper around the C library (libpbs) for the [OpenPBS resource manager]

 ## 1.Requirements